oracle-livelabs/security/oci-kms/create-connection/create-connection.md

 ## Task 2: Configuring CipherTrust Manager Connection to Oracle

-In this task you will create a connection from CipherTrust Manager in Thales platform to Oracle.
+In this task you will create a connection from your CipherTrust Manager (CTM) tenant which is in Thales Cloud, outside of Oracle Cloud Infrastructure, to the Vault you just created in OCI.

-CipherTrust Cloud Key Manager (CTM) solution is part of the Thales CipherTrust Manager.
-It is designed to address enterprise needs for encrypting data in the cloud while retaining custodianship of encryption keys, to comply with data security mandates in cloud storage environments.
-The solution uses an already-installed CipherTrust Manager (CM) as the underlying appliance that generates, stores, and retrieves encryption keys used by the CTM servers.
-The keys and CTM are administered by a Web based graphic interface (Management Console), Command Line Interfaces (CLI) and command-line utilities.
-The encryption keys are maintained on the Thales CipherTrust Manager Appliance.

-CTM is a hardened appliance (Ubuntu) for optimum security and comprises/integrates with MongoDB for secure storage.
-CipherTrust Cloud Key Manager is delivered as a virtual appliance that can be installed either on-premises (by deploying an .ova file) or on Amazon Web Services (by deploying an Amazon Machine Image (AMI)) or from Azure Marketplace.
-The features and functionality are the same for both deployment scenarios.

 1. Go to the following URL to access CipherTrust Manager as a Service: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM"* and append your student number.
 For example, if your student number is 001, go to the following URL: *"https://us1.ciphertrust.dpondemand.io/?tenant=oracle-OracleCTM001"*